alessandrodondarini/arxiv-time-series/README.md

    This algorithm builds multiple decision trees sequentially to iteratively refine predictions by minimizing residual errors.
 Before implementing the algorithm, we performed feature engineering.
 In particular, we introduced *lagged features*, which link the current value to specific past values.
 Specifically, we created the `lag7` column for a 7-day lag (one week), as well as `lag30`, `lag60`, and `lag365` for one-month, two-month, and one-year lags.
 In addition, adding smoothed features can help the model detect long-term trends.
 To this end, we introduced rolling averages over 1 week, 3 months, and 6 months, which are stored in the `roll7`, `roll90`, and `roll180` columns.

 2. **Traditional Model: ARIMA**
-   A very useful baseline that helped us quantify the gain of using machine learning models in time series analysis.
+  A useful baseline that allows a quantitative comparison between classical statistical approaches and machine learning models.
 In ARIMA models, the current value at time $t$ is modeled as a linear combination of $p$ lagged values (Autoregressive, AR) and $q$ lagged forecast errors (Moving Average, MA).
 Further transformations such as a Box-Cox transformation and differencing were implemented to make the time series as stationary as possible.